The President's Council advises the president on all matters related to the mission and institutional priorities of the university.

 - BS, Social Work and Psychology, Grove City College

 Bonnie also serves as a Peer Reviewer for the Higher Learning Commission.
-She has been active in National Association of Student Personnel Administrators (NASPA) and the Association of College Unions International (ACUI) serving on regional and national . . .
+She has been active in National Association of Student Personnel Administrators (NASPA) and the Association of College Unions International (ACUI) serving on regional . . .

 Vice President for Governmental Relations: William Kordenbrock